numediart/Emotion-EEG/README.md

 [Cuda 10.1](https://developer.nvidia.com/cuda-toolkit)

-Installation with pip: `pip install -r requirements.txt`
+Installation with pip: `pip install -r req.txt`

-Import of the environment with conda: `conda env create -f Pytorch_EEG.yml`
+Import of the environment with conda: `conda env create -f env.yml`
 ## Remarks

 Due to the EULA for each dataset, some example signals have been proposed to test the models, however, **they are not corresponding to signals from one of tested dataset**.